End of Semester FAQs

 During your time as an undergraduate student, you will work with multiple advisors including a college advisor and a departmental advisor.
 If you are an honors student, you will also be assigned an honors advisor.
 In this blog post, we'll break down how to find your advisor(s)'s information, and common areas each advisor can support you with.

-This blog post is the third in our Course Spotlight series which breaks down what to expect in CSE students’ most common first year courses.
+This blog post breaks down what to expect in CSE students’ most common first year courses.
 Check it out for more on what to expect in PHYS 1301W, CSE's introductory physics course.

-This blog post is the second in our Course Spotlight series which breaks down what to expect in CSE students’ most common first year courses.
+This blog post breaks down what to expect in CSE students’ most common first year courses.
 Check it out for more on what to expect in CSE's first-year experience course: CSE 1001.

 If you do plan not to enroll in classes for at least one semester or more and plan to return to the University within two academic years, you may qualify for a Leave of Absence (LOA).
 A formal LOA allows you to break your continuous enrollment and return to your degree program at a later date.
 This blog post will discuss students' eligibility for taking a LOA, the process for requesting a LOA, and returning from a LOA.